Qatar is an attractive prospect for many Australian expats. But what if you’re an Australian expat buying property in Australia from Qatar?

 Frequently Asked Questions

 Expats should ideally have a deposit of around 20%, although it is possible to have as little as 5%.
-Qatari nationals might need 30% deposits.
+Qatari nationals might need 30% or more as a deposit.
+An experienced Australian expat mortgage broker will be able to help you find the lender who will accept a lower deposit.

 Qatari nationals can apply for Australian home loans.
 However, they might need a deposit of 30%, strong credit history, and apply through a specialist lender.
 Additionally, check with FIRB whether you need approval to purchase property.